da-ma-dm/da-ma-dm.github.io/_pages/about.md

 My specific research expertise is in computational neuroanatomy and the development of medical-imaging-based pathological biomarkers for disease prediction and prevention.
 My primary research interest is to derive computer-assistant diagnosis techniques that can be translated into clinical practice using data-driven, statistical, and machine-learning-based methods.

 I have developed several well-validated computational frameworks for studying neurodegenerative diseases on image modalities such as magnetic resonance imaging (MRI) positron emission tomography (PET), computed tomography (CT), and optical coherent tomography (OCT),   to drive the translation of quantitative computational neuroanatomy methods into both clinical environments and preclinical small animal studies.

+# Recruiting & Opportunities
+Position are openning for Postdoctoral Fellow (T32) and PhD student (F30).
+I am recruting highly motivated students to conduct research in area including:
+- Neuroimage genomics for Alzheimer's Disease and related Dementia using Multi-Modal Deep Learning.
+- Explainable AI in Biomedical and Health informatics application, Please send me your CV and transcript(s) if interested through [Email](mailto:dma@wakehealth.edu).

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).